 Anti-nutrients make up a complex and controversial subject.
 Perhaps they are why green beans are so much more palatable and digestible than their dried brothers; they have far less of these compounds that offend some people.

 Let's talk about hunger discusses how to have fresh, green legumes year-round from the garden.
-Lima beans[5] are one of our favourites.
+Lima beans[5] are amongst our favourites.

 Freezing broad beans is an interesting subject; they too can provide high-quality vegetable protein year round.
-They are also virtually the only source of the dopamine precursor.
+They are also virtually the only source of the dopamine precursor; the happy hormone.

 Here are the back issues.